Hawker Hurricane: Operators

-Due to its lightweight, yet robust, construction and ease of maintenance, the Hurricane had a long operational life in many theatres of war.
-It was also built by, or exported to, several other countries.
-The Hurricane was unusual in that it was flown operationally by both the Allies and the Axis during the war.
-In some cases (e.g., Portugal and Ireland) the Hurricane was pressed into service after being forced to land in a neutral country.
+The Hurricane had a long operational life in many theatres of war and was also built by, or exported to, several other countries.
+In some cases such as Portugal and Ireland, the Hurricane was pressed into service after being forced to land in a neutral country.

 In 1939 Latvia ordered and paid for 30 Hurricane fighters, but due to the start of the Second World War later that year, the aircraft were never delivered.

 Surviving aircraft

-Of more than 14,583 Hurricanes that were built, approximately 16 (including three Sea Hurricanes) are in airworthy condition worldwide, although many other non-flying examples survive in various air museums.
+Of more than 14,483 Hurricanes that were built, approximately 16 (including three Sea Hurricanes) are in airworthy condition worldwide, although many other non-flying examples survive in various air museums.